samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_1_dependencies.md

 pip install numpy
         ~~~

      This is a somewhat long install and may require versions of fortran, gcc, and other Unix tools.
 On Mac OS X 10.9 we have used `brew` to install these.
+On Ubuntu 14.04 we have used `sudo apt-get install python-numpy python-scipy

-   2. Clone the current version of `matplotlib`:
+   2. Clone the current version of `matplotlib` (which is likely to be later than that available through `brew` or `apt-get`):

         ~~~
 git clone https://github.com/matplotlib/matplotlib --depth=1